dotnet/docs-maui/docs/user-interface/controls/hybridwebview.md

 - A <xref:Microsoft.Maui.Controls.HybridWebView> control as part of the app's UI.
 This can be achieved by referencing it in the app's XAML.
 - Code in the web content, and in C#/.NET, that uses the <xref:Microsoft.Maui.Controls.HybridWebView> APIs to send messages between the two components.

 The entire app, including the web content, is packaged and runs locally on a device, and can be published to applicable app stores.
-The web content is hosted within a native WebView control and runs within the context of the app.
+The web content is hosted within a native web view control and runs within the context of the app.
 Any part of the app can access external web services, but is'nt required to.

 ## Create a .NET MAUI HybridWebView app